 My partner started searching for jobs, mainly through LinkedIn.

-It is however different for a married couple/family with children.
+For non-EU/EEA members, if you have applied for a residence permit for studies, you can also apply for a residence permit for your family member for the same period (family member means husband, wife, coohabitating partner, registered partner, children).
 Nozie talks about Moving to Sweden with a spouse/family in her recent post.
 It might take about 2 months or longer to receive the permit, so make sure to apply soon enough.

 First few months